KuyaJasper/Employee-Tracker/README.md

 npm install
 ```

-You will install the necessary packages from the package.json file.
+You will install the necessary programs from the package.json file.
 We will be usiing Inquirer, and MYSQL

 # Usage
-To run the application, use Terminal to open the 'Develop' folder followed by:
+To run the application, open up your Terminal/Bash and type in the following:

 ```bash
 npm run start